Y0Coss/docs-fork/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/VSPC_first_steps/guide.de-de.md

 - **Firewall blockage**: If the agent fails to download, verify that TCP ports 443 and 6183 are open for outbound communication.
 - **Browser compatibility**: Ensure you're using a supported browser (e.g., Chrome, Edge).
 Older browsers may block or restrict downloads.
-- **Expired download Link**: If you shared the link and it has expired, generate a new one from the `Discovered Computers`{.action} section.
+- **Expired download link**: If you shared the link and it has expired, generate a new one from the `Discovered Computers`{.action} section.
 - **Proxy issues**: If your network uses a proxy server, verify that it allows traffic to and from the VSPC.

 ### Step 3: Installing the Management Agent